wnaBee/Abstractor/README.md

 # abstractor V. 1.1
-An automatic commentor for code.
+An automatic commentor and prettyfier for code.

 Generates comments for every line of code in a given file by splitting the string into its components and comparing them to a major library of c++ commands/operators/Keywords.

+Prettyfies code by adding newlines after certain characters to increase readability.

 ### Installation
 ```